astroport-fi/astroport-governance/contracts/generator_controller/README.md

 ### `update_whitelist`

-Adds or removes lp tokens used to vote.
+Adds or removes lp tokens that use for a vote.

 ```json
 {